jagd/DSPSL/README.md

 -  Linux native GUI also be built using libwine.

 ## Tests
-This small program does not include the unit tests.
+This small program does not include unit tests.
 However, integration tests will be added in the later versions.

 ## License
 It can be redistributed in either LGPL(v3+) or commercial license, further information please contact the author.

+## Contact
+**E-Mail**: me(ät)crwu.de